Skip to content ↓

 Where can I view policies relating to your SEN provision?

 We have a range of policies confirming the support we give identified pupils to address their additional needs.
-Different interventions and approaches are used to address specific areas and we would look carefully at your child’s individual needs when deciding how best to support your child and which of the interventions to use.
+Different interventions and approaches are used to address specific areas, and we would look carefully at your child’s individual needs when deciding how best to support your child and which of the interventions to use.

 You can view our 'School Access Plan' by opening the attached document at the bottom of this page.
-If you would like to view additional policies, please ask at the school office for a copy of these.
+If you would like to view additional policies, please ask the school office for a copy of these.

 How will my child be supported?